ophub/amlogic-s9xxx-armbian/README.md

 View Chinese description  |  [查看中文说明](README.cn.md)

-The [Armbian](https://www.armbian.com/) system is a lightweight Linux system based on Debian/Ubuntu built specifically for ARM chips.
-The Armbian system is lean, clean, and 100% compatible and inherits the functions and rich software ecosystem of the Debian/Ubuntu system.
-It can run safely and stably in TF/SD/USB and the eMMC of the device.
+[Armbian](https://www.armbian.com/) is a lightweight Linux-based operating system based on Debian/Ubuntu built specifically for ARM devices.
+Armbian is lean, clean, 100% compatible and inherits the functions and rich software ecosystem of Debian/Ubuntu.
+It can run safely and stably from TF/SD/USB and can be installed to the eMMC of most TV boxes.

-Now you can replace the Android TV system of the TV box with the Armbian system, making it a powerful server.
-This project builds Armbian system for `Amlogic`, `Rockchip` and `Allwinner` boxes. including install to eMMC and update kernel related functions.
-Please refer to the [Armbian Documentation](./build-armbian/documents) for the usage method.
+Now you can replace the Android system of your TV box with Armbian, turning it into a powerful server.
+This project builds Armbian images for `Amlogic`, `Rockchip` and `Allwinner` boxes, including scripts for installation to eMMC and updating the kernel.
+Please refer to the [Armbian Documentation](./build-armbian/documents) for more information on Armbian.

-The latest version of the Armbian system can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
-Welcome to `Fork` and personalize it.
-If it is useful to you, you can click on the `Star` in the upper right corner of the repository to show your support.
+The latest Armbian builds can be downloaded from [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
+You are welcome to fork and personalize it.
+If it is useful to you then please click on the star in the upper right corner of the github repository page to show your support.
+Thanks!

 ## Armbian system instructions